starkgate/music-player-ruby/README.md

-# music-player-ruby
+# Ruby Music Player
 Command line only music player

 **Introduction**

 CLI-only Ruby script to quickly create and run a playlist.
 I couldn't find something that corresponded to what I wanted (tried mpg123 and a few others), so I made my own.
-Uses sox to run the music.
+Uses sox to play the music.

 **Requirements**

-Ruby 2.4+ on either Linux or Windows.
+- Ruby 2.4+ on either Linux or Windows.
+- sox and libraries to read the audio files : `sudo apt install sox libsox-fmt-mp3`

 **Usage**